BT PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers were mis-sold PPI (Payment Protection Insurance) by BT, PPI was usually attached to a customer's policy by BT, in some cases without their knowledge.
-BT were known to reject a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by BT, PPI may have been attached to a customer's policy by BT, in some cases without their knowledge.
+BT may have rejected a credit application if PPI was refused by the customer.

 BT PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by BT.

-There are many examples of BT mis-selling PPI, some customers were not even made aware by BT that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not informed by BT that it was optional.
+There are many examples of BT mis-selling PPI, some consumers were not even made aware by BT that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not told by BT that it was optional.